Rail Industry News

 BLET News

-The BLET Education and Training Department will conduct a training class for Secretary-Treasurers from February 23-28, 2020, at the BLET National Division headquarters in Independence, Ohio.
+The BLET Education & Training Department, in conjunction with the BLET Arbitration Department, is offering a General Chairman’s training class from June 2-4, 2020, at the BLET National Division headquarters in Independence, Ohio.